2i2c-org/nasa-topst/book/02_Software_Tools/01_Data_Manipulation_Tools.md

 > EPSG Geodetic Parameter Dataset (also EPSG registry) is a public registry of [geodetic datums](https://en.wikipedia.org/wiki/Geodetic_datum), [spatial reference systems](https://en.wikipedia.org/wiki/Spatial_reference_system), [Earth ellipsoids](https://en.wikipedia.org/wiki/Earth_ellipsoid), coordinate transformations and related [units of measurement](https://en.wikipedia.org/wiki/Unit_of_measurement), originated by a member of the [European Petroleum Survey Group](https://en.wikipedia.org/wiki/European_Petroleum_Survey_Group) (EPSG) in 1985.
 Each entity is assigned an EPSG code between 1024 and 32767, along with a standard machine-readable [well-known text (WKT)](https://en.wikipedia.org/wiki/Well-known_text_representation_of_coordinate_reference_systems) representation.
 The dataset is maintained by the [IOGP](https://en.wikipedia.org/wiki/International_Association_of_Oil_%26_Gas_Producers) Geomatics Committee.
 <!-- #endregion -->

+---

 ### Manipulating data in a DataArray

 <!-- #region jupyter={"source_hidden": true} -->
-Given that the data loaded from the file is stored using a particular [Universal Transverse Mercator (UTM)](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system) CRS, let's relabel the coordinates to reflect this; that is, the coordinate labelled `x` would conventionally be called `easting` and the coordinate called `y` would be called `northing`.
+Given that this data is stored using a particular [Universal Transverse Mercator (UTM)](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system) CRS, let's relabel the coordinates to reflect this; that is, the coordinate labelled `x` would conventionally be called `easting` and the coordinate called `y` would be called `northing`.
 <!-- #endregion -->

 ```python jupyter={"source_hidden": true}